Copying from a Time Machine backup…

 just copy yesterday’s Time Machine backup of the repository.
 Instead of using

-Time Machine app, I mounted the backup disk, and cp -R
+Time Machine app, I mounted the backup disk, and cp -R‘d the directory.
+A

 Insufficient Permission?